Probate

 1. Valuation of the Estate

-Identify and value all assets and liabilities.
+Identify and value all assets and liabilities within the estate.

-3. Collect Estate Assets
+3. Collection of Estate Assets

 4. Conveyancing & Land Registry Work